 How to Lighten Your Child’s Backpack Load

-I’ve been thinking about this problem for a long time for my son who is in elementary school and since he started kindergarten, I noticed the heavy weight backpack issue.
+I’ve been thinking about this problem for a long time for my son who is in elementary school and since he started kindergarten, I noticed the heavy-weight backpack issue.
 Last year I bought a rolling backpack for him because I constantly worried about his back and future backpack problems.
 My school district does not “love” rolling backpacks, but they are not prohibited either.
-I know some schools don’t allow them and I’ve heard stories of moms getting notes from their child’s doctor saying the child cannot carry the weight and getting away with buying the rolling.
-Which brings us to the first tip…
+I know some schools don’t allow them and I’ve heard stories of moms getting notes from their child’s doctor saying the child cannot carry the weight and get away with buying the rolling.
+This brings us to the first tip…

 1. Use a rolling backpack when possible